geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_spectra.rst

    yet implemented well.
 In these cases you can rely on the more traditional method of observing a photometric standard star, measuring its counts, and deriving a conversion factor from counts/sec to physical units.

-This is RELATIVE calibration - calibrating the companion relative to the central star.
-Need to provide the central star's spectral type as a parameter to the Calibrate Photometric Flux primitive.
-This relies also on the spectral library model in the pipeline, alhtough you can provide your own preferred stelar spectrum if you want.
-Also relies on having the target star magnitude in the FITS header, which should be the case for all GPI science observations, for which this values is provided as an input from the OT.

 Calibration Cube-by-Cube